jiratarij/Realsense-3D-Object-Tracking-MATLAB/docs/evaluation.md

 # Tracking Evaluation Method

-This document explains how tracking performance is evaluated using `Evaluation.matlab`.
+This document explains how tracking performance is evaluated using `Evaluation.m`.

 ---

 ## 1. Evaluation Objectives

 The evaluation focuses on:
-- Motion amplitude in 3D space
+- Amplitude Deviation Analysis
-- Deviation from ideal and reference trajectories
+- Tracking Success Rate
-- Tracking efficiency
+- Trajectory Visualization

 ---